Pivoting from Crisis to Collaborative Leadership, Roles You Need to Lean Into, and a FREE Tool to Help You

 It’d be erroneous of me to claim we’re on the other side of that uncertainty, but I do feel certain that as we navigate the future of our ministries, leaders need to have clarity on the roles they need to prioritize right now.

 With this episode, we’re releasing our newest eBook—4 Roles a Senior Pastor Can’t Delegate.
 I’m excited to get this in your hands.
-Read on to learn how you can get it for free :-)
+Read on to learn how you can get it :-)

 In this episode, Amy and I discussed: